 Was there anyone who influenced Ryan to make various LEGO® related items?

 Ryan got inspiration when he was young from all sorts of places; TV shows, books, things that he liked.
-For example he used to make lots of things from Cartoon shows when he was younger.
-So it wasn’t anyone in particular that influenced him- it was more the subject matter
+For example, he used to make lots of things from Cartoon shows when he was younger.
+It wasn’t anyone in particular that influenced him- it was more the subject matter.

 How do you store and organise your LEGO® pieces?